 You've stated some interest in doing a WWII game.
 Can you tell us any more about it - what battle(s) it might cover, why you passed it over in favour of ACW for now and what sort of system(s) it might use?

 I'm afraid I'm going to pass for now on explaining anything much about the WWII project.
 The reason I'm not doing it (yet) is because the concept just isn't ready yet; there are some really important open issues that need to be resolved.
 I have gathered research materials for it and look very much forward to pursuing it in the future, and hopefully sooner rather than later!

 Finally I feel compelled to ask whether you'd ever heard of F:AT before agreeing to do this interview and whether you have any interest in or experience of playing "Ameritrash" games?

 I had indeed heard of F:AT prior to the interview.
 It's a fun site which brings its own distinctive point of view and energy to the hobby.
 As I mentioned, in my gaming history, there was a time when I hardly played anything else besides Ameritrash (not that we had that name for them in those days).
 Years ago, I got rid of almost all of my old games from high school and college, but kept most of the Ameritrash games that had given me so much enjoyment, and that says a great deal right there.

-I'd like to take this opportunity to thank Bowen once again for taking the time and effort to provide us with such in-depth answers.
-If any of you are wondering why I didn't ask more questions about the upcoming Guns of Gettysburg the answer is that he's already providing such a wealth of material in his design diary that it seemed to me to be something of a duplication of effort to do so!
+I'd like to take this opportunity to thank Rachel once again for taking the time and effort to provide us with such in-depth answers.
+If any of you are wondering why I didn't ask more questions about the upcoming Guns of Gettysburg the answer is that she's already providing such a wealth of material in his design diary that it seemed to me to be something of a duplication of effort to do so!